soundscool11/cop4600-project2/README.md

 events in trace: 1000000
 total disk reads: 1264
 total disk writes: 420

 __________________________________________

 where:
 -policy: fifo, lru or vms
 -percentage: 1-100
--tracefile: name of the tracefile
+-tracefile: name of the tracefile (bzip.trace & sixpack.trace)
 -nFrames: number of frames to use
-- quiet/debug: quiet will just print the stats while debug will print every event that happens This program was tested and compiled with no warnings under the student cluster
+-quiet/debug: quiet will just print the stats while debug will print every event that happens

+This program was tested and compiled with no warnings under the student cluster